 This title would be far better suited to an XBL or PSN release.
 A four-hour game length would suit the mechanic well, and the developers have shown they can put something together to be proud of.
 By padding the game with unnecessary features and time-sapping scenarios, enjoyment of the game suffers.
 The biggest criticism of De Blob 2 isn’t the shortcomings of the sound, the presentation, the art or the gameplay, rather that that it just drags on forever and becomes far too repetitive.
 In this case, less would be more.

 De Blob 2 is at times, everything that is great about video games.
 Rewarding gameplay, smart visuals and a decent attempt at innovation combine to create a game that is great fun.
-However, the modest challenge and increasingly repetitive gameplay conspire to highlight the game’s other flaws, meaning most players will soon tire of the saccharine charm of De Blob & his surprisingly adult revolution before the monochrome regime can be toppled.
+However, the modest challenge and increasingly repetitive gameplay conspire to highlight the game’s other flaws, meaning most players will soon tire of the saccharine charm of De Blob and his surprisingly adult revolution before the monochrome regime can be toppled.

 Overall Score: 6